 This is very close to Rife's own statement that he had unequivocally demonstrated that "it was the chemical constituents and chemical radicals of an organism which enacted upon the unbalanced cell metabolism of the human body to produce disease."
 Before he died, Rife stated: "We have in many instances produced all the symptoms of a disease chemically in experimental animals without the inoculation of any virus or bacteria into their tissues."

-What, then, of Royal Raymond Rife and his microscope?
+What of Royal Raymond Rife and his microscope?
+Part 3

 How is it that biologists and physicians, other than Kendall and Rosenow, did not rush to investigate it?
 Why haven't (bio)physicists looked into the effects Rife achieved with electromagnetic waves of specific frequencies upon disease, including cancer?